Coupled Vlasov and non-Newtonian fluid dynamics: existence and large-time behavior: Introduction

 The aim of this paper is twofold.
 First, we establish the global-in-time existence of weak solutions to the system \eqref{main_eq}--\eqref{init_data} in the periodic domain $\T^3$, under suitable assumptions on the initial data and for the extended exponent range $p > \frac85$, which notably includes the lower part of the shear-thinning regime.
 Second, we investigate the large-time dynamics of such systems and obtain quantitative decay estimates for the modulated energy in the case $p < 2$, which reflects the combined dissipative effects of the non-Newtonian viscosity and the coupling through the drag force.

-A particular analytical difficulty in the coupled kinetic--non-Newtonian system stems from the lack of direct control over the spatial average of the fluid velocity.
+Before we proceed further, we emphasize the analytic difficulties in establishing the global existence of weak solutions.
+One particular difficulty stems from the lack of direct control over the spatial average of the fluid velocity.
 In the case of pure non-Newtonian fluids, Poincar\'e-type inequalities can be employed either via homogeneous Dirichlet boundary conditions in bounded domains or by imposing a zero-average constraint in the periodic setting.
 However, when coupled to a kinetic equation, the total momentum of the system is conserved, and the spatial averages of the fluid and particle velocities may evolve in time.
 As a result, standard coercivity estimates involving $\|\nabla u\|_{L^p}$ cannot be directly applied.
 Addressing this issue requires a refined analysis of the coupled dynamics and careful treatment of the interaction between fluid dissipation and particle momentum exchange.